It’s dark outside. Families are putting up Christmas lights early to offset the gloom.

 Despite covid-19 loss, ‘Thanksgiving Grandma’ celebrates with the young man she met by accidental text

 There are health benefits to putting up lights early, too.
-Holiday lights and decorations can help bolster people’s moods and fend off seasonal depression, said Kristen Carpenter, chief psychologist at the Ohio State University Wexner Medical Center.
+Holiday lights and decorations can help bolster people’s moods and fend off seasonal depression, said Kristen Carpenter, chief psychologist at Ohio State University Wexner Medical Center.
 In many cases, Carpenter said, holiday lights remind people of their families and childhood experiences celebrating holidays.

-At a time when people are encouraged to isolate from others, Carpenter said, holiday lights can help bring a sense of community among neighbors and friends.
+At a time when people are encouraged to stay distant from others, Carpenter said, holiday lights can help bring a sense of community among neighbors and friends.
 A study from the Journal of Environmental Psychology also found people who hang holiday lights are perceived as more affable.

-“Anything that we can add into this world right now that builds positive emotional states, that sort of feeds positive beliefs, those kinds of things are known to help build resilience,” Carpenter said.
+“Anything that we can add into this world right now that builds positive emotional states, that sort of feeds positive beliefs — those kinds of things are known to help build resilience,” Carpenter said.
 “We all need that right now.
-And as simple, or perhaps silly, as something like holiday lights going up earlier or going up in bigger form this year, it does help to create positive emotional states in people.”
+And as simple, or perhaps silly, as something like holiday lights going up earlier or going up in bigger form this year — it does help to create positive emotional states in people.”

 As kid in Puerto Rico, Alejandro Bolívar-Cervoni always knew it was almost Christmas when his grandmother, Maria Rosa, began decorating their home with lights.
 Puerto Rico is where Bolívar-Cervoni celebrated Christmas most of his life, listening to music, enjoying homemade pasteles and ripping open boxes to find new toys.

-But due to travel guidelines, Bolívar-Cervoni, a 29-year-old web marketing and data analyst, is stuck alone in his Arlington, Va., condo.
+But because of travel guidelines, Bolívar-Cervoni, a 29-year-old Web marketing and data analyst, is stuck alone in his Arlington, Va., condo.
 Trying to re-create the holiday fun that has been a staple of his life, he put his holiday lights up in mid-November.

 Many of his decorations remind him of his family and childhood.
 There’s the artificial Christmas tree his aunt, Kerry, gave him when he moved to the United States in 2009.
 There are the 18 ornaments his late uncle, Joe, obtained while working for the U.S. Secret Service that have been passed through his family.